JasonChen-SigmaSport/SiFli-SDK/docs/source/en/app_development/create_application.md

 # Creating an Application

 The fastest way to create an application is to copy an existing example.
-Below, we will explain how to create a new application based on the `hello_world` example.
+Below, we will explain how to create a new application based on the `hello_world` example.Here, the Windows platform is used as an example; the approaches for macOS and Linux are analogous.

 ## Copy the Example